About the Judo Gi

-The use of the kimono for martial arts practice that adopt as clothing is important for the good presentation of art.
-Of course we must not forget that the kimonos today are made exactly for this practice, so I tested and approved for facilitating the mobility of the practitioner during the specific exercises.
-You can find different types of fabrics and materials used to make the kimono: polyester, cotton, different types of tarp, microfiber, finally, a huge variety that allows you to choose which own practitioner the best option and what kind of material he best Adapts.
+The use of the kimono for martial arts practice that are adopted as clothing, is important for a good presentation of art.
+Of course we must not forget that the kimonos today are made exactly for this practice.
+They are tested and approved for facilitating the mobility of the practitioner during their martial art's specific exercises.
+You can find different types of fabrics and materials used to make the kimono: mainly cotton, perhaps some polyester, different types of tarp, and or microfiber.
+This huge variety allows one to choose the best option for the kind marital art they practice.

 Four pieces form the judo gi: Uwagui Wagui (or coat or jacket), Shitabaki (pants), Obi (belt) and last the Zori (Japanese sandal or slipper) which is of extreme importance to the athlete.
 This is because it is also the responsibility of the athlete to maintain the hygiene of the tatami (mats) and not come on it with the dirty feet.

 IJF on Judogi - Much More than Armour